ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Once you know the purpose of the meetings, you can plan and map out your process for effective skip-level meetings.
 If used properly, these meetings are a significant part of working on a highly productive team, and you never know where innovative ideas will come from.

-It would be best to keep the whole purpose of skip-level meetings in mind.
+Keep the whole purpose of skip-level meetings in mind.
 Lewis says, "Skip-level meetings should not be used as an opportunity to conduct a witch hunt against mid-level managers."
-With the talent war raging through the economy now, it is more important than ever to have as many touchpoints with your team as possible to attract and retain top talent to win the talent war.
+With the talent war raging through the economy, having as many touchpoints with your team as possible is more important than ever to attract and retain top talent to win the talent war.

 These meetings are for senior leaders to gain a fuller understanding of their organization from a high level.
 Try to keep risk low for both employees and managers so that they can fully contribute to the process.
 This is another opportunity for managers to spend time with the organization and hear the issues "from the ground up."
 Employees should also be ready with skip level meeting questions to ask their boss or manager.
 The better prepared both sides are for the conversion, the more effective it will be.
 Skip meetings can be missing from your employee engagement and team accountability culture.
 We've compiled a list of the best skip-level meeting questions to share with you so you know what to discuss in skip-level meetings.